akakadiaris/CARE-DQ/README.md

-# CARE-DQ
+# CARE-DQ Supplemental Table

-Supplemental data for CARE-DQ: EHR data quality assessment in oncology cohorts
+This repository contains **supplemental data** for the manuscript:

+**CARE-DQ: A Clinical and Social Context–Informed Framework for EHR Data Quality Assessment and Readiness**

+**Repository maintained by:** Alexandra Kakadiaris at The University of Texas Health Science Center at Houston